 Olfactory receptor and circuit evolution promote host specialization.Reference brains for D. sechellia females and males, generated by Richard Benton and Greg Jefferis are available here

-We are also interested in establishing community exchange for sharing ideas and reagents in genetic modification of non-melanogaster insect species.
+We are interested in establishing community exchange for sharing ideas and reagents in genetic modification of non-melanogaster insect species.
 Please contact Richard Benton for more information.

 Open Labware / 3D Printing